 Oklahoma Arts Council

-TAHLEQUAH — The Northeastern State University Center for Tribal Studies has partnered with the Oklahoma Arts Council to celebrate Cherokee art during American Indian Heritage month.
+TAHLEQUAH, Okla. — The Northeastern State University Center for Tribal Studies has partnered with the Oklahoma Arts Council to present the Celebrating Indigenous Art Series during this year’s American Indian Heritage Month.

 “The Celebrating Indigenous Art Series offers the community an immersive learning opportunity focused on the contemporary practice of ancient lifeways and artforms,” Sara Barnett, director of the Center for Tribal Studies, said.
 “The primary goal of the project is to strengthen participants’ knowledge of and connection to Indigenous art and culture, featuring local and emerging Indigenous artists.”

 The Celebrating Indigenous Art Series will include two events during American Indian Heritage Month starting with “An Introduction to Finger Weaving” workshop led by emerging Cherokee weaver Lily Drywater on Nov.
 8 from 4 to 6 p.m. in room 125 of the College of Business & Technology.